hams71/Airflow_dbt/README.md

 ```

 - I had created a DAG by the name of dbt and that use the Dbt Operator to run the tasks.
-- The other one is using the BashOperator to orchestrate and execute it.
+- The other one dbt_dag_bash is using the BashOperator to orchestrate and execute it.
 <p align="center">
   <img src="Images/airflow-dag.JPG" width="850" >
 </p>